QiansiqiHu/DOT-server/README.md

 ![image](https://github.com/QiansiqiHu/DOT-server/blob/main/img/R_kernel.png)

 5. With everything prepared, now you can start coding with GPU on the servers!

 For more advanced operations using **ssh**, a [tutorial](https://github.com/QiansiqiHu/DOT-server/blob/main/SSH_instructions.pdf) is provided for your reference.
-If you want to upload your own data to the server, you can use the `scp` command or tools like WinSCP.
+If you want to upload your own data to the server, you can simply drag files onto Jupyterhub.
+By **ssh**, you can use the `scp` command or tools like WinSCP to upload files.
+If you want to download data onto the server, you may utilize `wget`, which is commonly used for file downloads in Linux systems.

 # Contact